 Do I have a plan to keep this pool clean?

 Without a plan to keep your pool clean, you may end up with a green pool covered in gunk and algae.
-You can see how hard it is to clean a pool by looking at youtube videos, like this one from Clean Pool & Spa’s channel, where he describes having to dump about a ton of sludge from a pool because it had gotten so bad.
+You can see how hard it is to clean a pool by looking at youtube videos or just look at some of the things that happen to people’s pools all over the internet.

 At this point, you might be wondering if it’s really that big of an issue.
 Besides the obvious grossness of the slime, are smaller amounts of algae really dangerous to humans.
 Generally, algae grows naturally in ponds and lakes and people can safely swim in those just fine, right?

 While that’s true, here is something to consider.
-As Pool algae can grow and multiply they become homes for harmful microbes.
+As pool algae grows and multiplies they become homes for harmful microbes.
 It’s these microbes that can cause health problems on swimmers if exposed to them.

 So instead of exposing yourself to that risk, you could seek a professional cleaner to do it or buy yourself an automatic pool cleaner.